32 Moving Tips and Tricks the Pros Do That You Can Too

 “Don’t beg a mover to squeeze you into his schedule on the last Saturday in July,” says Mike Glanz, the founder and CEO of HireAHelper, an online marketplace for hiring hourly moving labor.
 “That’s when his schedule is most full and ‘squeezing you in’ might actually mean you’ll be getting his least trained crew, exhausted from four moves before yours, showing up three hours late.”

-4. Reserve movers’ earliest time slot in the beginning of the month
+4. Reserve movers’ earliest time slot at the beginning of the month

-Ryan Carrigan, the co-founder of moveBuddha, a fast and easy way to plan a move online, says, “If you’re hiring a moving company, book the earliest morning time slot available.
+Ryan Carrigan, the co-founder of moveBuddha, an online platform that helps people compare moving companies and estimate moving costs, says, “If you’re hiring a moving company, book the earliest morning time slot available.
 The moving crew will be fresh, so they’ll get the job done faster and typically do a better job.”

 Glanz adds, “This is especially true in the summer when moving crews are slotted for up to five or six move jobs in one day.
 If your loading request ends up as their fifth move, even if you get the best crew in town, they’re going to be exhausted, work slower, and might even drop a thing or two.”